 Trauma is a powerful word that for some may imply a major catastrophic scale event.
 However, any event that leaves an emotional scar on our soul can be considered traumatic.
 Thinking back to our childhood I would bet that you could recall minor events that at the time felt both very big and very wounding.
 The definition of trauma is personal and subjective and event that may be profoundly painful for one, may go unnoticed for another.
 In a way, trauma is in the eye of the beholder.

 LGBT community, including gay men and women, has been disproportionally more likely to be the target of bullying, abuse, violence, rejection, discrimination and ridicule.
-Many of us experienced these occurrences first hand and often, these events leave painful long-lasting marks on our psyche.
+Many of us experienced these occurrences first hand.
+Often these events leave painful long-lasting marks on our psyche.
 Many of us learn to accept these scars as an inevitable part of being gay, bi, or transgender, and carry on, dragging along the baggage of the past.
 Unfortunately, these shadows of the past drain the color out of our life experience, painting it with shades of fear, pain and hurt.